peanutsguy/raxdyndns/README.md

 | -v {domains.csv_file_location}:/dyndns/data/domains.csv | File containing the records that have to be updated |

 ### domains.csv
-This CSV must follow the format desribed below.
+This CSV must follow the format described below.

 **IMPORTANT! - Only type A records have been tested**
 ```csv